change management tips

 Leading through change is not easy—especially at the scale and complexity of agile transformation.
 But despite the challenges, leadership has an outsized role to play—and one of the biggest impacts—in setting the foundation for success.

 Misalignment between senior leadership, inadequate communication, and lack of modeling the desired changes all threaten the success of agile transformation.
-Give your business the best chance of success by aligning on your vision early, sharing a compelling narrative for the future, and leading change by example.
+Give your business the best chance of success by aligning on your vision early, sharing a compelling narrative for the future, and leading the agile change management process by example.

 It will take time, patience, and courage, but increasing business agility is worth it.